- What We Do

 As relining completely seals the pipe work, any waste that was leaching into the subsoil around the pipework is halted, reducing the impact on the environment significantly.
 Left alone this can become a major health hazard, not only for humans but any wildlife in the local vicinity.

-The common problems that we fix are broken or damaged earthenware sewer and storm water lines, junctions and boundary traps.
-Even pipes that are only partially intact can still be relined as long as there is a structure for the relining to adhere to.
-We can repair damage to horizontal, vertical and concealed pipes and cast iron stacks in apartment buildings.
+Pipe relining can repair broken or damaged earthenware sewer and storm water lines, junctions and boundary traps.
+Even pipes that are only partially intact can still be relined as long as there is a structure to contain the reline.
+Damage to horizontal, vertical and concealed pipes and cast iron stacks in apartment buildings can also be repaired.

 Pipe Relining Solutions provides a 35 year guarantee on relined pipes.
 Therefore we expect the fix to last for at least 35 years.
 Pipes relined using the Brawoliner® inversion relining system also have a life expectancy of 50 years.